-Despite the name, you don't have to be either legally or physically based in California to be affected by the CCPA.
+Despite the name, you don't have to be either legally or physically based in California to be affected by the CCPA (CPRA).
 Instead it applies to businesses that serve residents of California (including through online businesses) and meet one of three criteria:

 - The business has annual revenues of at least $25 million.
 (It doesn't matter how much of this comes from California.)

-- The business gets more than half its annual revenues from selling personal data.
+- The business gets more than half its annual revenues from sharing or selling personal data.

 There are key exemptions for financial companies, credit reporting agencies, and healthcare providers and insurers.
 In each case the exemptions apply if the company is already covered by a relevant federal data security law.

-The CCPA took legal effect on the 1st of January 2020.
-The Attorney General plans to begin enforcing the law beginning in July of 2020.
+The CCPA (CPRA) took legal effect on the 1st of January 2020.
+The CPRA amendments took effect on January 1, 2023.

-The CCPA explicitly states that the law is designed to uphold five rights for Californian consumers.
-You should always bear these in mind when taking steps to comply with CCPA.
-The way the law is written means it is highly likely regulators and courts will use these rights as guiding principles when ruling on any dispute or ambiguity about the precise measures CCPA requires.
+The CCPA (CPRA) grants a number of rights to Californian consumers.
+You should always bear these in mind when taking steps to comply with CCPA (CPRA).
+The way the law is written means it is highly likely regulators and courts will use these rights as guiding principles when ruling on any dispute or ambiguity about the precise measures CCPA (CPRA) requires.